hsh2001/apple-dark-mode/README.en.md

 ```

 ## Turn Dark Mode on and off
-The recognition function of Dark Mode works only on some browsers and devices, including iOS13, iPadOS, MacOS Mojave.
-Dark Mode doesn’t work when you don't use the latest apple devices and the browsers supporting the function of prefers-color-scheme media query.
-From now on, I'll tell you how to make Dark Mode available to users who use a device that does not support Dark Mode function.
+The recognition function of Dark Mode works only on some browsers and devices, including iOS13, iPadOS, and MacOS Mojave.
+Dark Mode doesn’t work in case you don't use the latest apple device and the browser which are supporting the function of prefers-color-scheme media query.
+From now on, I'll tell you how to make Dark Mode available for users who use a device that doesn't support Dark Mode function.

 You can enable or disable the CSS codes by manipulating the attribute of `media` in `link` tag that you added in order to detach the file.
-First, make the buttons so that you can control `darkModeSwitch`, the function of JavaScript that turns Dark Mode on/off.
+First, make buttons so that you can control `darkModeSwitch`, the function of JavaScript that turns Dark Mode on/off.